 Submission periods for other funders:

 researchfish® is a research outcomes system designed to enable researchers to report once across multiple funders, and re-use their data.
-It is currently used by many public and charitable research funding agencies (including the UK Research Councils (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, & STFC), the British Heart Foundation, Arthritis Research UK, Cancer Research UK, and NIHR).
-For a full list please see the researchfish® website (www.researchfish.com).
+It is currently used by many public and charitable research funding agencies (including the UKRI councils, the British Heart Foundation, Versus Arthritis [formerly Arthritis Research UK], Cancer Research UK, Wellcome Trust and NIHR).
+For a full list please see the researchfish® website.

 If you have received funding from any of these organisations it is likely that you will be required to make an annual submission via researchfish® to report the outcomes of your project, and for up to five years after the end date.

-All UK Research Councils have confirmed that they will be requiring their funded researchers to submit annual returns in line with the compliance and sanctions policy at www.rcuk.ac.uk/research/researchoutcomes/compliance/
+UKRI councils have confirmed that they will be requiring their funded researchers to submit annual returns in line with the compliance and responsibilities policy.

-RCUK extended the collection of output information to all current Research Council supported studentships in 2015/16.
+UKRI have extended the collection of output information to students who are in their third year onwards.
+This means all students whose studentships started on or before the 3 February 2017.
 Please see the information for PGR students for further details.

-researchfish® data collected from researchers is published via the RCUK Gateway to Research.
+researchfish® data collected from researchers is published via the UKRI Gateway to Research.